-You know your garden is in need of a makeover.
-Perhaps it’s looking a little tired or lacks a decent surface to place garden furniture on.
-Either way, you’ve arrived at the classic patio vs decking debate, and you’re not sure which one is right for you.
+Patio vs decking is a long-time debate.
+Perhaps your garden is looking a little tired, and you know it’s in need of a makeover.
+Either way, you’ve arrived at the classic patio or decking debate, and you’re not sure which one is right for you.

-We get it, and we’re here to help!
 Both patio and decking have their merits.
 However, when it comes to certain aspects, one may be better suited to your needs than the other.
+It’s all about learning the pros and cons of each.

-So, which one is best, and most importantly, which one should you choose for your project?
-Here’s everything you need to know.
+So, patio or decking, which one is best, and most importantly, which one should you choose for your project?
+Here’s a quick rundown in the table below, but read on for a full breakdown.

 Naturally, at the very top of most property owners’ considerations is wanting to know how much a certain feature is going to cost them.